Taylor A. Purdee

 Taylor Armstrong Purdee is an American director, actor, screenwriter, and songwriter.
 He is best known for creating the musical film Killian & the Comeback Kids, as well as for his work preserving the documentary films of Academy Award winning actor/director Lee Grant.
-He is the first biracial director/star of African American descent to have a narrative film theatrically released in America in the 21st Century.
+He is the first biracial director/star of African American descent to have a fiction film theatrically released in America in the 21st Century.

-Personal life
+Early life and education

 Purdee is the son of actor Nathan Purdee and documentarian Roberta Morris Purdee and was born in New York City.
 He was raised primarily in the Lehigh Valley region of Pennsylvania, where he worked with the family's production company Karmic Release in his teens.
 Purdee graduated from the Lehigh Valley Charter High School for the Arts in Bethlehem, Pennsylvania before attending Fordham University in New York City.

+Career

 Film

 While still studying at Fordham, Purdee began work on This is Honduras, a documentary exploration of life in and around San Pedro Sula, Honduras, the murder capital of the world.
 Filming in Honduras between academic terms, Purdee edited the film over the next few years.
 A private screening was held for the film at the Paramount Pictures screening room in New York City before the film premiered as the highest grossing selection of its Chagrin Documentary Film Festival.

 While at Fordham, Purdee participated in New York's downtown theatre scene appearing in Pee Pee Poo Poo Papa Face, an experimental piece with text by Young Jean Lee, assistant directing the New York premiere of Maria Irene Fornes' play What of the Night. and overseeing some technical aspects of the beloved Off-Broadway Argentinian spectacles Fuerza Bruta and Wayra: Fuerza Bruta.

-In 2015 it was announced on YouTube that Purdee was organizing the preservation and potential re-release of several documentaries directed by Lee Grant.
+In 2015, it was announced on YouTube that Purdee was organizing the preservation and potential re-release of several documentaries directed by Lee Grant.
 Ahead of Grant's appearance at the 2017 Turner Classic Movies film festival, The Hollywood Reporter and Los Angeles Times reported that Grant and Purdee had co-directed a short YouTube video highlighting the public mistreatment of Hillary Clinton at the hands of her male opponents during the 2016 presidential campaign.

 Later that year it was announced that Karmic Release Ltd. had begun production on Killian & the Comeback Kids, a musical film written and directed by Purdee, starring Taylor and Nathan Purdee, Kassie DePaiva, John Donchak, Shane Andries, and Shannon O'Boyle.
 Shot entirely on location in the Lehigh Valley region of Pennsylvania the film features an original soundtrack created by Purdee's folk-rock group The Cumberland Kids.